ozloty06/Excel_Kickstarter-Analysis/Kickstarter_Written_Report.md

 To understand how Kickstarter campaigns fared based on their launch date, a pivot table and chart was created.
 The results were organized in descending order to show "successful" campaigns listed first.
 The pivot table was filtered to focus on "theatre" campaigns, as Louise is interested in launching a theatre campaign.

 ### Outcomes Based on Goals
-To understand how Kickstarter campaigns fared based on goal dollar amount, we counted total campaigns based on $5000 reguarl intervals of goal amounts.
+To understand how Kickstarter campaigns fared based on goal dollar amount, we counted total campaigns based on $5000 regular intervals of goal amounts.
 We compared the percent success, failed or cancelled within each interval to determine where Louise may want to target her goal.
 Aside from double checking the correct filtering of the data to ensure we were looking at "theatres" or "plays" specifically, no challenges or difficulties were encountered in this analysis.

 ## RESULTS
 ### Outcomes Based on Launch Date